 This pumpkin cake is so incredibly moist, fluffy, and indulgent with its cherries, salted caramel glaze, and warm fall spices.
 You would never guess it meets any dietary requirements.
 It is however Paleo/AIP compliant, gluten-free, dairy-free, and vegan.

-It’s almost Labor Day, which means it’s almost fall and time for pumpkin everything.
+It's almost fall and time for pumpkin everything.
 Yay!!
 Such a wonderful time of year.
 This cake is so awesome- I can hardly believe how good it turned out.
 When my kids devoured it without a second thought, I knew I had a winner.

 - Tigernut Flour- I say this pretty frequently but I do just love tigernut flour above all other AIP friendly flours.
 It consistently produces such a wonderfully fluffy texture in baked goods so I keep using it!